 Ruptured fibroids can cause severe complications if they go untreated.
 When a fibroid bursts, it causes acute blood loss that may become life-threatening.
-If you have fibroids and experience sudden and severe abdominal pain, see a medical professional right away.
-This symptom could indicate a burst fibroid or another serious issue.
+If you have ruptured fibroid symptoms and experience sudden abdominal pain, immediately see a medical professional.
+This ruptured fibroid symptom could indicate a burst fibroid or another serious issue.

 Ruptured fibroids can also cause serious health risks if you are pregnant.
-An increase in blood pressure within the veins can cause a fibroid to burst during pregnancy.
-It’s important to track changes in symptoms and see a doctor if you experience any.
+Increased blood pressure within the veins can cause a fibroid to burst during pregnancy.
+Tracking symptom changes and seeing a doctor if you experience any is essential.

 How Do I Reduce My Risk of Ruptured Fibroids?

 Since ruptured fibroids have such a low rate of occurrence, medical professionals can’t advise on preventing their direct causes.
+It can even be hard to recognize uterine fibroid rupture symptoms.
 However, you can address potential or existing fibroids by:

 - Getting an examination for fibroids: A medical professional can examine you if you don’t have a fibroid diagnosis but suspect you have them.
-In many cases, you can receive a non-invasive examination through the use of ultrasound.
+In many cases, you can receive a non-invasive examination through ultrasound.

-- Receiving treatment for your existing fibroids: You may have the option to get minimally invasive treatment for your fibroids.
+- Receiving treatment for your existing fibroids: You may have the option to get minimally invasive treatment for your ruptured fibroid symptoms.
 Uterine Fibroid Embolization (UFE) is a non-surgical, outpatient procedure that can provide relief without a long recovery period.

 If you think you have a burst fibroid, seek immediate medical attention.
-The most common ruptured fibroid symptom is severe abdominal pain, and in rare cases, spontaneous, excessive vaginal bleeding can occur.
-If you think you have a burst fibroid, seek immediate medical attention.
-A doctor can diagnose your symptoms accurately, and early intervention can ensure that you have treatment options, since letting your condition progress can eliminate less invasive methods.
+The most common ruptured fibroid symptom is severe abdominal pain; spontaneous, excessive vaginal bleeding can occur in rare cases.
+If you think you have a burst fibroid or ruptured fibroid, seek immediate medical attention.
+A doctor can diagnose your ruptured fibroid symptoms accurately, and early intervention can ensure you have treatment options since letting your condition progress can eliminate less invasive methods.

 Get Fibroid Diagnosis and Treatment at USA Fibroid Centers

 At USA Fibroid Centers, we help patients across the United States find freedom from the symptoms of uterine fibroids.
 We provide Uterine Fibroid Embolization (UFE), an FDA-approved, non-surgical treatment that can address your symptoms with the least impact on your body and a short recovery time.
+Get it before you experience the possibility of uterine fibroid rupture symptoms.
 Schedule an appointment online or call us at 855.615.2555 to see how we can help.